Find out about how you can cope with diarrhoea caused by cancer or its treatment.

 - avoid wearing tight trousers or underwear

-- cotton underwear will help to keep the area ventilated – nylon can make you sweat and cause even more soreness
+- cotton underwear will help to keep the area ventilated – nylon and polyester can make you sweat and cause even more soreness

 Being prepared when you go out